 More than 800 years old, the temple complex in the Phimai historical park is one of the most important Khmer temples in Thailand.
 It is believed that this temple has actually been the inspiration for the world famous Angkor Wat in Cambodia.
 It also marks the end of the Ancient Khmer Highway.
 In fact, Phimai was once territory of the Khmer empire that is now known as Cambodia.

-That’s my highlights for Korat!
-If you want to know what’s going on in Thailand’s 2nd biggest city after sunset, check out my post about Nightlife in Korat.
+That’s the highlights in Korat!
+If you want to know what’s going on in Thailand’s 2nd biggest city after sunset, check out my guide on the nightlife in Korat.